arangodb/docs/3.10/programs-arangod-rocksdb.md

 <small>Introduced in: v3.8.5</small>

 Frequency for write-throttle calculations (in milliseconds).
 If the throttling is enabled, it will recalculate a new maximum ingestion rate with this frequency.
+The lower this value is, the quicker the throttling will adjust the ingestion rate to changes in workload.
-The default value is 60000, i.e. every 60 seconds.
+The default value is 5000, i.e. every 5 seconds.

 This option has no effect if throttling is turned off.